 The only way to find out if you are infected with HIV is to get tested.
 The Health Department provides anonymous and confidential HIV testing and counseling, with results available during your visit.

-It can very difficult to talk to the ones we are closest to about HIV.
 Getting tested together is a great way to have that conversation and learn about your status at the same time.
-Couples testing is for any persons who define themselves as a couple, not limited to legally married partners.
-Couples testing is also confidential as you and your partner will agree to share private medical information only with each other.
+Couples testing is for any persons who define themselves as a couple, and is not limited to legally married partners.
 A counselor will administer the HIV test for each of you and discuss how you as a couple will address the results and support healthy decisions for each other.
-Couples testing is by appointment only.
-Please call Bob Ford at 859.363.2085 or email at Robert.email@example.com for your appointment.
+To make an appointment, please contact Bob Ford or 859-363-2085.

 If your test is reactive, you will have to have a blood test to confirm the HIV infection.
 Health Department staff will provide the confirmatory testing and help link you to medical care and case management services.

-For additional testing sites, visit the National HIV Testing Resources page to search for testing sites by ZIP Code.
+For additional testing sites, visit the National HIV Testing Resources to search by ZIP Code.